-The Dietetic Internship certificate program at ACU at CitySquare equips students with the theoretical knowledge and practical skills needed to become a Registered Dietitian.
+The ACU Dietetic Internship certificate program at CitySquare equips students with the theoretical knowledge and practical skills needed to become a Registered Dietitian.
 Throughout the 44 week internship program students will focus on “Poverty and Community”, the only program in the country to include poverty as part of its area of study.

 Abilene Christian University’s Dietetic Internship program is a 15-hour graduate-level certificate program designed to prepare students with the academic and clinical training to sit for the Registration Examination for Dietitians.
 The program, which is located in Dallas in partnership with ACU at CitySquare, is one of the first programs in the nation to offer an internship program with an emphasis on “Poverty and Community”.